dfkaye/xyz/README.md

 ## var aliases

-if more than one file is named `'cool-module'`, however, we need a way to avoid the name clash on `coolModule` that would result.
+if more than one file is named `'cool-module'`, we need a way to avoid the name clash on `coolModule` that would result.

 __still being worked out__